amuigai0/Gazettes-Scraper-with-Langgraph/README.md

 # Running Program

-Install Streamlit using "pip install streamlit" and use the command "streamlit run scraper.py"
+Install Streamlit using "pip install streamlit" and use the command "streamlit run '.py file'"